Here are some suggestions for packing shoeboxes for the 2-4 year olds for Operation Christmas Child Shoeboxes.

 - Washcloth or small towel

-- crayons, coloring book
+- coloring pages or coloring book

 - all kinds of different paper–pads, construction paper

-- watercolors and brush
+- watercolor set and brush

-- big markers
+- big chunky markers

 - toys that light up, talk, squeak or make a noise

 - Large Blocks (Duplo type)

 - toy jewelry, even boys like those rubber bracelets

 - very simple puzzles